top of page

 The Apple Truck apples are grown, picked, and packed with love and skill on small family farms in Michigan.
 Michigan soil, temperature, and proximity from the great lakes make our apples extra special.
 Michigan apples are considered some of the best-tasting apples in the world.

-Yes, our apples are non-GMO and minimally treated.
-We only treat the crop as a last resort.
+Absolutely!
+Our apples are non-GMO and minimally treated.
+We only treat our crops as a last resort.
 Our orchards are GLOBAL GAP or PRIMUS certified, ensuring sustainable farming practices.
 Plus, our Huron Honeycrisp apple cider is processed in FDA-certified facilities.

 Apples last 2-4 weeks in your pantry or 1-2 months in the refrigerator.